Chair, Department of Music

 D.M.A., M.M., University of Minnesota

 Larry Griffin began studying trumpet under Paul Taylor, principal trumpet of the National Symphony Orchestra in Norfolk, Virginia.
 Griffin also studied trumpet performance with Charles Schlueter, principal trumpet of the Boston Symphony; Manny Laureano, principal trumpet of the Minnesota Orchestra; David Baldwin, professor of trumpet at the University of Minnesota and jazz trumpet with Thad Jones.
-Griffin is a professor of music and the director of bands at Ohio Wesleyan University.
+Griffin is a professor of music.
 In addition to conducting the Brass Choir, Trumpet Ensemble, and Jazz combos, Griffin has an outstanding trumpet studio and teaches Instrumental Conducting.
 Griffin has toured extensively as a soloist and clinician, including two solo China and three solo Switzerland tours.
 Griffin continues to teach and perform at the International Music Camp in Manitoba, Canada (1990–2019).
 In addition, Griffin is an active guest conductor throughout the United States, Canada, Australia, Europe, and China.
 Griffin is a freelance musician, clinician, and education specialist for the Conn/Selmer Instrument Company Inc., performing on Selmer, and Vintage One Trumpets.
-Griffin has performed with the Newark-Granville Symphony Orchestra, Central Ohio Symphony Orchestra, Columbus Symphony Orchestra, ProMusica Chamber Orchestra of Columbus, the Columbus Jazz Orchestra, Aretha Franklin and the Four Tops, (Carnegie Hall performances with Hezekiah Walker, BeBe Winans, Shirley Caesar, Azi Schwartz, Kenny Lattimore, and Ray Chew).
+Griffin has performed with the Newark-Granville Symphony Orchestra as the principal trumpet - endowed chair, Central Ohio Symphony Orchestra, Columbus Symphony Orchestra, ProMusica Chamber Orchestra of Columbus, the Columbus Jazz Orchestra, Aretha Franklin's final final public performance in New York on 7 November 2017 at a gala celebrating the 25th anniversary of Elton John's AIDS foundation, the Four Tops, (2018 Carnegie Hall performances with Hezekiah Walker, BeBe Winans, Shirley Caesar, Azi Schwartz, Kenny Lattimore, and Ray Chew).
 Aside from performing, Griffin maintains a private studio.
 He enjoys helping young trumpet players develop their talents and explore creativity through music.
 Griffin strives to provide students with an exciting environment to learn the fundamentals of music performance.

 Libuse L. Reed Endowed Professorship